Nature Play: Best practice design considerations for a natural play area

 Make it welcoming

-Entrances provide a welcoming sense of arrival, while playground barriers offer a sense of security, provide organization to the play area, and create natural enclosures.
-Pathways function as the social arteries of the space directing users throughout the play, trail, and nature areas.
+Entrances provide a welcome, while playground barriers offer a sense of security, provide organization to the play area, and create natural enclosures.
+Pathways function as the social connectors of the space directing users throughout the play, trail, and nature areas.

-Consider interconnected, continuous, circular, hierarchical pathway layouts without dead ends, which facilitate running, chasing, and hide-and-go-seek games between dispersed play structures, thus increasing vigorous physical activity adding active lifestyle benefits.
+Consider connected, continuous, circular pathway layouts without dead ends, to facilitate running, chasing, and hide-and-seek games between play structures, thus increasing physical activity and adding active lifestyle benefits.

 Define play settings to maximize active, social, and sensory play opportunities

 Recognize settings that promote active play as the most important because they motivate moderate and vigorous physical activity and integrate them into the living landscape as part of the play experience.
-Research shows that a mix of the build environment along with nature get children and families to higher use as they expend energy and reach moderate to vigorous levels of activity on the recognizable play components and foster exploration, learning, loose part play, and wildlife observation in the natural elements.
+Research shows that a mix of the built environment and nature get children and families to higher use as they expend energy and reach moderate to vigorous levels of activity on the recognizable play components and encourage exploration, learning, loose part play, and wildlife observation in the natural elements.

 Socio-dramatic play settings engage a wide age range of preschool and school-aged children, by providing stages and decks, that gives children the opportunity to gather and create spontaneous dramatic play episodes.